0.0146 seconds

 De staat van het Internet, Waag

-0.0146 seconds is a collective reading-out-loud performance.
 In a pop-up radio studio, Janssen travels to various events and invites people to read for twelve minutes– until the entire book has been recorded.
-We document the process audio recordings, photo portraits of the participants and a project journal.
+The process documents audio recordings, photo portraits of the participants and a project journal.

 Participants, young and old, professionals and non-professionals from all over the world, are shocked about what they’ve read.
 For example, participant Kathalijne Buitenweg (former politician for the Green Left (NL)) shared her reading experience with parliament during a debate on the future of the information society, and the project inspired her to ask parliamentary questions about this topic.
 With this work, Janssen shows the fragile position of the internet user and argues for greater awareness of data processing and better digital civil rights.